sndrs/postcss-atomised/README.md

 ## Development
 Run `npm start` to run the Ava test runner in watch mode, or `npm test` for a one-off.
+Node 6 or greater is needed for development.

 ## Node.js 0.*
-Node 4 or greater is needed to use it.
+Node 4 or greater is needed to use the plugin.